Dual numbers

 However, we went to the trouble to define the dual numbers in C++ in order to "automatically" calculate derivatives of functions.

-To see how this works, suppose that define a templated C++ function fun<T>(T x)
+To see how this works, suppose that define a templated C++ function fun<T>(T x), then we can either use fun<double> or

 In the following example, we "automatically" compute the derivative of \(\tan(x)\).